ismoyo23/indosoft/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Descriptions

-In the project directory, you can run:
+This is a web-based library application created using the react js tool and several other packages

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3006](http://localhost:3006) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.